mui/mui-x/docs/data/data-grid/pagination/pagination.md

 #### Unknown row count

-Pass the props to the Grid as explained in the table above to handle the case when the actual row count is not initially available.
+Pass the props to the Grid as explained in the table above to handle the case when the actual row count is not initially available as the following example demonstrates.

+{{"demo": "ServerPaginationGridNoRowCount.js", "bg": "inline"}}

+:::warning
 The value of the `hasNextPage` variable might become `undefined` during loading if it's handled by some external fetching hook resulting in unwanted computations, one possible solution could be to memoize the `paginationMeta`:

 ```tsx